 The query interface for BadgerDB is in Go since the system was originally created to provide a key-value store that can easily be accessed through Go without having to go through Ggo.

-The documentation states that BadgerDB is an embeddable database management system but does not go into detail.
+BadgerDB is an embeddable database management system.

 iOS, Linux, Windows